SPF-OST/optihood/TestCode/readme.md

 In **new.py**, three lines containing the local paths must be changed, line no. **34, 549, 636** (the last one is for writing the results in a .txt file).

 This is the last version of the code made from scratch.
-It is only about individual optimization, CHP model and hot water storage model are missing.
+It is only about individual optimization yet, CHP model and hot water storage model are missing.
 Multi-objective optimisation and some plots were made (electricity sold to the grid and inputs consumed).